NTHU-EE-CV-2016-Fall/homework0/README.md

 At the sametime, it also helps me to know you a little bit more :)

 ## Brief self-introduction [max 500 words]
+hellow,my name is yen.I major in electrical engineering.
+This semester is my first time studying in NTHU.
+My interest is playing badminton.
 ## Why Computer Vision? [max 500 words]

 ## What do you want to achieve in the course? [ max 500 words]